-They are well-maintained, offer fast and efficient cable cars and, most importantly, provide winter aficionados with impressive number of ski slopes.
+Therefore, the skiing infrastructure is very good - ski resorts are well-maintained , offer fast and efficient cable cars and chair lifts, and, most importantly, provide winter aficionados with impressive number of ski slopes.
 Livigno itself offers whopping 110 km of ski runs!

 Italians take care also about children and beginners - there's loads of easy wide pistes.

 If you're into snowboard, I bet you'll also enjoy Italian snowparks .